 Area pickers would frequently drop in to jam at Thornton Spencer’s fiddle classes.
-“People would come by and play tunes with you, so you could hear a lot of styles and different instruments,” Lynn says.
+“People would come by and play tunes with you, so you could hear a lot of styles and different instruments,” Lynn said.
 “We learned how to fill a bow, fit a bridge, and do some jamming, and there were always tales being told.”
-She says that the stories and socializing are just as important as the music.
-“To me, that’s the biggest part of it,” she says, “sharing these tunes and traditions with other people.”
+She believed that the stories and socializing are just as important as the music.
+“To me, that’s the biggest part of it,” she said, “sharing these tunes and traditions with other people.”

 Arvill Scott called Lynn sometime around 1987, and said he needed someone to play bass with the Walnut Hill Band for the dances at the Mountain Music Jamboree.
-“I told him I didn’t know how to play,” she remembers.
+“I told him I didn’t know how to play,” she remembered.
 “I learned to play bass on stage.”
 After quickly teaching herself to play bass, Lynn swapped a bass lesson with a friend, who in turn gave Lynn a banjo lesson.
-Today, Lynn plays fiddle, guitar, bass, and banjo.
+Lynn learned to play fiddle, guitar, bass, and banjo.

-Lynn has participated in several bands.
-She plays banjo with the Appalachian Mountain Girls along with Rita Wood, Amy Boucher, and Katherine Higgins.
+Lynn played in several bands, including banjo with the Appalachian Mountain Girls along with Rita Wood, Amy Boucher, and Katherine Higgins.